-March 2020 - While we are all adjusting to the challenges posed by COVID-19 I am offering therapeutic support remotely via phone, Skype, FaceTime, WhatsApp, Zoom or VSee.
+September 2020 - While we are adapting to the ongoing impact of COVID-19 I am providing therapeutic support in person as well as remotely via phone, Skype, FaceTime, WhatsApp or Zoom.

 You may be feeling sad, struggling with anxiety or depression or experiencing difficulties in your relationships.
 Whatever brings you to therapy it’s a positive step in making changes to your life.

 My approach is to provide a safe, confidential space where you can explore your difficulties without judgment.
 I am warm, compassionate and empathic and will take time to understand what is troubling you.
 Together we will think about you and your situation, helping you further develop your self-awareness and understanding about how you interact with others and the world around you.
 You may decide to make changes to your life; my role will be supportive rather than telling you what to do.

 I use Psychodynamic, Humanistic and Cognitive Behavioural Therapy theories to inform my work.
 I believe that we all have the potential to develop and grow as individuals and that our unique history impacts on our present day relationships and behavioural patterns.

 You can come for a few sessions to work on a specific problem or you may prefer to engage in some longer-term therapy.
 During our initial meeting we’ll discuss what’s best for you.